Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Conducting Comparable Rent Research

-Manual comparable research requires 2-3 hours per property when property managers review Zillow and Apartments.com listings in the target neighborhood, filter results by bedroom count and approximate square footage, adjust for amenity differences like dedicated parking spaces ($100-$150 premium per month), in-unit laundry ($75-$125 premium), recently updated kitchens with modern appliances ($50-$100 premium), or pet-friendly policies (typically 10-15% rent premium plus additional deposits), and calculate competitive rates accounting for property condition and specific location relative to comparable listings.
+Manual comparable research requires 2–3 hours per property when property managers review Zillow and Apartments.com listings in the target neighborhood, filter results by bedroom count and approximate square footage, and adjust for amenity differences.
+Dedicated parking adds $100–$150 per month, in-unit laundry adds $75–$125, recently updated kitchens add $50–$100, and pet-friendly policies typically support a 10–15% rent premium plus additional deposits.
+Property managers should calculate competitive rates accounting for property condition and specific block-level location relative to comparable listings.

 Seasonal Pricing Adjustments